(Disclosure: Some of the links below may be affiliate links)

-We can already draw the first conclusion for Swiss Stocks: They do not generate enough returns on their own to sustain a long retirement.
+We can already draw the first conclusion: Swiss stocks do not generate enough returns on their own to sustain a long retirement.
 You would have to get a very low withdrawal rate for this to work.
 And this means you would have to accumulate a substantial amount of money.

 Diversifying our Swiss Stocks Portfolio

-But Switzerland represents about 3% of the world’s stock market.
-So, people in Switzerland should diversify their investment.
+However, Switzerland represents about 3% of the world’s stock market.
+So, people in Switzerland should diversify their investments.
 Ideally, this would be with a World ETF.
-Since I do not have the data for the world stock, we are going to do it with U.S. Stocks.
+Since I do not have the data for the world stock, we will do it with U.S. Stocks.

-Instead of using only Swiss Stocks, we are going to see different allocations of Swiss Stocks and U.S. Stocks.
+Instead of using only Swiss Stocks, we will see different allocations of Swiss Stocks and U.S. Stocks.